Telephone +33 (0) 4 67 14 31 82

 My research interests lie within eco-evolutionary biology of species interactions, especially those within and among hosts and symbionts.

-During my PhD I investigated whether a natural Wolbachia infection can alter the quality of mosquitoes as vectors of malaria using a Wolbachia-mosquito-Plasmodium triad with a common evolutionary history.
-Presently, I am studying the interactions between the endosymbiontic bacterium Wolbachia and its host, the spider mite Tetranychus urticae.
+During my PhD, with Ana Rivero and Olivier Duron at the University of Montpellier, I investigated whether a natural Wolbachia infection can alter the quality of mosquitoes as vectors of malaria using a Wolbachia-mosquito-Plasmodium triad with a common evolutionary history.

 Then, I moved for several unforgettable years of postdocs with Sara, in the MITE2 group.
 I did a number of projects on issues ranging from host adaptation to symbionts to symbiont-mediated ecologically important traits: (i) I studied how the host plants of spider mites and co-infections with other symbionts or pathogens affect the interaction between Wolbachia and its spider-mite hosts; and how these factors shape the diversity and prevalence of symbionts in natural populations of spider mites; (ii) I investigated the effect of Wolbachia on spider-mite reproduction and mating strategies, as well as host adaptation to Wolbachia-induced reproductive manipulations; (iii) I developed a project to address the consequences of the interaction between Wolbachia and pesticide resistance in spider mites, which is still ongoing.